-This page is authored and maintained by the Student Success Team at Moravian College
+This page is authored and maintained by the Student Success Team at Moravian University

-Staff are not expected to diagnose a student’s situation, but are asked to recognize when a student is in trouble and to connect them to appropriate resources.
-Staff may need to call 911 or campus police if a student is a threat to himself or others, or staff may just need to provide redirection or a private meeting if a student is being disruptive in class.
+Faculty and staff are not expected to diagnose a student’s situation, but are asked to recognize when a student is in trouble and to connect them to appropriate resources.
+Faculty and staff may need to call 911 or campus police if a student is a threat to himself or others, or may just need to provide redirection or a private meeting if a student is being disruptive in class.
 A SHARE referral should be made when staff has a concern about a student’s well-being, such as mental health concerns or unmet needs such as housing or food scarcity.
 If there are concerns regarding a student’s academics, a flag in Momentum should be raised.
 Resources such as the Title IX Coordinator (for gender- or sex-based violence or discrimination) and the Counseling Center should be utilized to help support students and provide additional referrals as needed.

 For more information, please click here for additional guidance to help you identify resources that are available.